Audit and Risk Committee

 • Ratification of TSMC’s security investments classified as non-current assets

-• Mr. Jimmy Wu as the new engagement partner of Deloitte for TSMC starting from 2023, and 2023 service fees and out-of-pocket expenses for Deloitte
+• Mr. Corey Chen as the new co-signing partner of Deloitte for TSMC starting from 2026, and 2026 service fees and out-of-pocket expenses for Deloitte

 Independent directors’ objections, reservations or major suggestions: None.

-(2) There were no other resolutions which was not approved by the Audit Committee but was approved by two thirds or more of all directors in 2022.
+(2) There were no other resolutions which was not approved by the Committee but was approved by two thirds or more of all directors in 2025.

-1. The internal auditors have sent the audit reports to the members of the Audit Committee periodically and presented the findings of all audit reports in the quarterly meetings of the Audit Committee.
-The head of Internal Audit will immediately report to the members of the Audit Committee any material matters.
-During 2022, the head of Internal Audit did not report any such material matters.
-The communication channel between the Audit Committee and the internal auditor functioned well.
+1. The internal auditors have sent the audit reports to the members of the Committee periodically and presented the findings of all audit reports in the quarterly meetings of the Committee.
+The head of Internal Audit will immediately report to the members of the Committee any material matters.
+During 2025, the head of Internal Audit did not report any such material matters.
+The communication channel between the Committee and the internal auditor functioned well.

 The Communications between the Independent Directors and the Internal Auditors or the Independent Auditors